Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Loas.md

 > - **Proficiency Bonus** +3
 > ___
 >
 > ***Fleshrender.*** The first time Nalorakk deals piercing or slashing damage to a creature on each of its turn, that creature starts to bleed until the end of Nalorakks next turn.
 At the start of its turn the creature loses 8 (2d4+3) hit points due to blood loss.
-If the creature was already bleeding from this trait, it instead increased the hit point it loses by 5 (2d4) and the bleeding continues until the end of Nalorakks next turn.
+If the creature was already bleeding from this trait, it instead increases the hit point it loses by 5 (2d4) and the bleeding continues until the end of Nalorakks next turn.
 >
 > ***Keen Smell.*** Nalorakk has advantage on Wisdom (Perception) checks that rely on smell.
 >